sherlockblaze/blog/source/_posts/linux/how-linux-works/Basic-Commands-Part-One.md

 ### The Bourne Shell

 The shell is one of the most important parts of a Unix system.
 A `shell` is a program that runs commands, like the ones that users enter.
-The shell also serves as a small programming environment. **Unix programmers often break common tasks into little componenets and use the shell to manage tasks and piece things together.**
+The shell also serves as a small programming environment. **Unix programmers often break common tasks into little components and use the shell to manage tasks and piece things together.**

-One of the best things about the shell is that if you make a mistake, you can easily see what you typed to find out what weng wrong, and then try again.
+One of the best things about the shell is that if you make a mistake, you can easily see what you typed to find out what went wrong, and then try again.

 > Linux uses an enhanced version of the Bourne shell called `bash` or the "Bourne-again" shell.
 The `bash` shell is the default shell on most Linux distributions, and `/bin/sh` is normally a link to `bash` on a Linux system.
 You should use `bash` shell when running the examples I copy from the [book](https://www.amazon.com/How-Linux-Works-2nd-Superuser/dp/1593275676/ref=sr_1_1?keywords=how+linux+works&qid=1551169061&s=gateway&sr=8-1).